Demo Notes: Notes About This Demos Voting Demonstration

 The amount we tax ourselves to finance the federal government is expressed as a percentage of all private sector income (including inherited) and revenue earned in the nation.
 The current percentage figure used in this demo is 22%.
 This does not mean that every taxpayer is taxed at this 22% rate, but that all of the taxes on private individuals, businesses, and corporations paying taxes at varying tax rates taken as a whole average out to be 22%.
 The amount that a particular taxpayer is taxed depends upon the amount of the taxpayer's annual revenue or income.

-In the pie chart, since the whole pie represents 100%, the percentage total of its slices must equal 100%.
-Since the pie can not be greater or less than 100%, if you color any slice green to increase its size, then you must color at least one slice red to decrease its size.
-And, if you color any slice red, then you must color at least one slice green.
+In this pie chart, the whole pie represents 100%, so the total of all slices must always equal 100%.
+If you color any slice green to increase its share, at least one other slice must be red to decrease its share.
+Likewise, if you color any slice red, at least one slice must be green.

 Demos Issues 5, 6, 7 Line Graph Voting Instructions